Summer Wilderness Course

 • Wilderness Camping

-Knots, Tarp set-ups, natural shelter building
+Knots, Tarp set-ups, shelter building

 • Fire techniques